BearcatsTV host Scott Waldrop covers all the olympic sports for the University of Cincinnati in a weekly report

-Neil Stafford enters his second season at the helm of the UC women's soccer program.
+Neil Stafford enters his third season at the helm of the UC women's soccer program.
 He was named the fifth head coach in the history of UC women's soccer on Nov.
 26, 2012.

 Stafford came to UC from Central Michigan University, where he has spent four years with the Chippewas, including two as the head coach.
 While at the helm of CMU, he guided the program to a 30-10-4 record and the garnered the Mid-American Conference's first at-large bid into the NCAA Tournament.